 – Risks and benefits

-The one thing that is really difficult to determine is how you value intangible assets, such as Intellectual Property or the strength of the management team.
-In consulting cases, you often have to pick scenarios and use numbers to identify what the likely outcomes may be.
-If there are risks, what would the worst scenario be?
+Note: One thing that is always difficult to determine is how to assess and value intangible assets, such as Intellectual Property (IP) or the strength of the management team.
+And if there are risks, what would the worst scenario be?
 What would the medium scenario be?
-What would the best case scenario be?
+What would the best-case scenario be?
 Having a category to explore various risks and benefits is the way to quantify some of the intangible issues that go into assessing an M&A opportunity.

-Recommendations for M&A are also the easiest to put together because you’re either for it or against it.
-If you are for it, make sure you put together a mind-blowing post-acquisition strategy.
+Recommendations for M&A are some of the easiest to construct because you’re either for the investment or against it.
+If you are for it, make sure you utilize quantitative data from the case to build your rationale.
 If you aren’t, make sure you lay out your reasons clearly, concisely and confidently.
 In any M&A recommendation, you should be direct with your yes/no answer, evidence-based as you lay out your rationale why, and finally lay out 3 next steps (or risks) to further explore the investment opportunity.